ByteSizeNotes Chapter 3.4

 Dynamic IP

-• Each time the computer rejoins a network
+• Each time the computer rejoins a network the address changes

 • Address is assigned by the network OS